What are cockroaches?

 At Proactive Pest Services, our long-term solutions are what you need to maintain a house that is free of common household pests.
 We are committed to always going above and beyond to provide the most thorough and comprehensive pest services possible.

 "Protecting What's Important" and providing families with the comfort of knowing that their homes are pest-free is our daily mission!
-To learn more about controlling and eliminating cockroaches through our residential or commercial pest control offerings, reach out to us today.
+To learn more about controlling and eliminating cockroaches through our pest control offerings, reach out to us today.

 How can I prevent cockroaches in the future?